thetoluosho/thetoluosho/README.md

 ### Hi there 👋

+Hey there!
+I'm Toluwalashe Osho

+I am a transitioning lawyer diving headfirst into the world of front-end development.
+I am proficient in HTML and CSS and hungry to soak up more knowledge about building beautiful, functional web interfaces.
+Let's code something incredible together!

+Ask me anything!

 <!--
 **thetoluosho/thetoluosho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.